 Without technology like our Faresaver platform that’s always keeping score of changing airfare prices and automatically rebooking when a better price is found, getting the lowest price is nothing more than a guessing game.
 There’s no way to predict on your own when prices will shoot up or when they’ll drop.

-Before COVID-19, our clients typically enjoyed up to 4% savings on their travel spend, but Aviel Siman-Tov, CEO and cofounder at FairFly, predicts that the Fairsaver platform will be especially helpful combating these times of airfare price instability, allowing anywhere from 6 to 8 per cent savings in coming months.
+Before COVID-19, our clients typically enjoyed up to 4% savings on their travel spend, but Aviel Siman-Tov, CEO and cofounder at Oversee, predicts that the Fairsaver platform will be especially helpful combating these times of airfare price instability, allowing anywhere from 6 to 8 per cent savings in coming months.
 For some companies, that can add up to quite a lot of money.

 While airfare price volatility can certainly take your travel program for a ride, companies that are prepared with technology that tracks and secures the best prices will be better prepared to weather this storm.